petegaggs/MIDI-controlled-oscillator/README.md

 # MIDI-controlled-oscillator
-an arduino based MIDI controlled analogue oscillator This is a novel approach - it's a hybrid design, with a standard op-amp integrator to generate a sawtooth much like other analogue oscillator designs.
+an arduino based MIDI controlled analogue oscillator This approach is known as a Digitally Controlled Oscillator (DCO) - it's a hybrid design, with a standard op-amp integrator to generate a sawtooth much like other analogue oscillator designs.
 However, the reset of the integrator comes from the microcontroller, this avoids needing any tempco, matched pairs, calibration etc.
 I use the 16 bit timer to generate a square wave of the correct frequency.
 The rising edge of this will reset the integrator.
 So as well as a sawtooth, there is a square wave available as well, I'm not using this yet.
 If I were to use this, I would suggest buffering with an opamp before taking it off-board.